raviqqe/doc/slides/stak/evaluation.md

 # Stak Scheme

 - A bytecode compiler and virtual machine (VM) for Scheme
   - The compiler is written in Scheme.
   - The VM is written in Rust.
 - It aims to support R7RS-small.

 ---

+# Progress

+- The `eval` procedure
+  - Only procedures available
+  - No macro support yet

+---